 1. Do your dialogue research

 In the era of technology, we can access so much material representing people of all ages, and even most cultural backgrounds.
-To make sure your dialgoue is realistic, watch videos of youth and junior youth vloggers in the same age-group as your characters.
-Specific searchers will give your more promosing leads than vagues ones, so try to focus on your characters' interests.
+To make sure your dialgoue is realistic, watch videos of youth and junior youth vloggers in the same age group as your characters.
+Specific searches will give your more promising leads than vagues ones, so try to focus on your characters' interests.
 Instead of "nerdy preteen", search a phrase like "13 year old gamer".
 If your characters are a blast from the past, rent several movies, documentaries, or tv series from that time frame.
 Immerse yourself in their world until common terminology and syntax become second nature.

 2. Choose your names carefully

 If you want to have authentic character names, search top baby names for the age and culture of your characters.
 Remember to search for popular names 12-16 years before your story takes place, based on the year your characters would have been born.
 If this tip sounds too obvious, try searching famous people or events that took place during the relevant time frame.
 Use the names you choose as a way to make your characters' backstories more intriguing.
 A teen name Thomas in the 1970s might be 1 of 5 in his class and have an arguement with his parents about giving him such a boring name, or the reader might find out that a side character called Libby in the 1900s was actually named Liberty after the famous statue in New York.
 I'm also a fan of making up your own unique names when the story takes place in a fantasy world or has science fiction elements.